pivotal/docs-tap/scst-store/troubleshooting.hbs.md

 ### <a id='missing-pv-symptom'></a>Symptom

-After SCST - Store is deployed, `metadata-store-db` pod might fail for missing volume while `postgres-db-pv-claim` pvc is in `PENDING` state.
+After SCST - Store is deployed, `metadata-store-db` pod might fail because of a missing volume while `postgres-db-pv-claim` pvc is in `PENDING` state.

 This is because the cluster where SCST - Store is deployed does not have `storageclass` defined. `storageclass`'s provisioner is responsible for creating the persistent volume after `metadata-store-db` attaches `postgres-db-pv-claim`.